Mercedes EQS review: interior, dashboard & infotainment

 - 4Performance, motor & driveIt packs a punch, and despite its length the EQS still feels agile thanks to rear-wheel steering; it can’t match the S-Class when it comes to ride comfort, however

 - 5Interior, dashboard & comfort - currently readingThe EQS’ interior quality more than matches up to the S-Class, which established the benchmark for this type of luxury car

-- 6Boot space, seating & practicalityCabin space is generous, but the EQS falls slightly short of the Mercedes S-Class in this respect
+- 6Boot space, seating & practicalityCabin space up front is generous, but the EQS falls well short of the Mercedes S-Class when it comes to rear-seat comfort

 - 7Reliability & safety ratingAs you’d expect from a Mercedes, the EQS is overflowing with technology and safety systems, the result of which is the maximum five-star Euro NCAP crash-test rating